-Following the execution of "Restore Defaults", the TP-524D will revert to its factory default settings.
+Following the execution of "Restore Defaults" and a power cycle of the sensor, the TP-624D will revert to its factory default settings.
 The default settings are:

 NOTE: The following must be performed in order before the sensor can be placed back into operation.